-Many guests at Governors’ Camp wear light, comfortable classic khaki or ‘earthtone travel’ safari clothes.
+Many of our guests choose to wear light, comfortable classic khaki or ‘earthtone travel’ safari clothes.
 However, comfort is the rule and anything goes, including muted colour shirts, T-shirts and jeans.

 We suggest ‘layering up’ for game drives as it is cooler in the early mornings and you can remove the layers as the day heats up.
 The temperature also drops slightly in the evenings so it’s a good idea to bring a warm fleece and covered shoes for night-time.